Sleepy Hollow, New York: The Upper Mills

-In the late 1790s, Washington Irving visited the Sleepy Hollow area with his friend James K. Paulding, a local militiaman who in 1780 had previously helped capture British Major John Andre in what is now known as Patriot's Park and thereby foiled the plans of Benedict Arnold during the American Revolutionary War.
+In the late 1790s, Washington Irving visited the Sleepy Hollow area with his local friend James K. Paulding, a Revolutionary War militiaman who in 1780 had helped capture British Major John André in what is now known as Patriot's Park and thereby foiled the plans of Benedict Arnold.
 Together they explored the area, hunting, fishing and talking with the local folk.
-The visits of Irving—and the local folklore and ghost tales he heard while there—were immortalized in the story "The Legend of Sleepy Hollow".
+The visits of Irving—and the local folklore and ghost tales he heard while there—were immortalized in the enduringly popular story The Legend of Sleepy Hollow.